-Human-Robotic Interaction, Social Agents, Assistive Robotics, Investigating barriers to and facilitators of acceptance of personal robots
+Human-Robotic Interaction, Social Agents, Assistive Robotics, Robot Acceptance

 I am working on the following projects in the HFA Lab: